shipdocs/WooCommerce-duplicate-order-notification-plugin/readme.txt

 = Does it work with all WooCommerce themes? =

-Yes, the plugin uses standard WooCommerce hooks and modern CSS (Tailwind) for compatibility.
+Yes, the plugin uses standard WooCommerce hooks and modern CSS for compatibility.

 == Screenshots ==